The Wind (1959 film)

-The Wind (Ветер) is a 1959 Soviet drama film directed by Aleksandr Alov and Vladimir Naumov.
+The Wind (Ветер) is a 1959 Soviet war drama film directed by Aleksandr Alov and Vladimir Naumov.

 Plot

 The film takes place during the civil war in a small town located in the south of Russia, which was captured by the White Guards.
 The film tells about a group of guys who decide to participate in the first Congress of the Union of Workers and Peasants Youth, held in Moscow.
 They have a long and difficult road ahead...